Reconsidering the Energy Efficiency of Spiking Neural Networks Inference from Analytical Perspectives: Introduction

 \section{Introduction}

 Spiking Neural Networks, characterized by event-driven sparsity and binary spike signaling, represent a compelling approach in neuromorphic computing.
-Unlike conventional ANNs that process dense tensors, SNNs transmit sparse binary spike trains using {\em integrate-and-fire} (IF) model, significantly reducing computational load and promising substantial energy savings~\cite{eshraghian2023training,ganguly2020discrete, rueckauer2017conversion,wu2023dynamic}.
+Unlike conventional ANNs that process dense tensors, SNNs transmit sparse binary spike trains using {\em integrate-and-fire} (IF) model, significantly reducing computational load and promising substantial energy savings~\cite{ rueckauer2017conversion}.
 As shown in Figure~\ref{fig:if}, at each timestep \(t\), the SNN neuron calculates the weighted sum of incoming spikes, adds this to a accumulated membrane potential, $V$, from the previous timestep $t-1$, and checks it against a threshold \(\theta\).
 If the threshold is exceeded, the neuron emits a spike `1' and resets the potential.
-Otherwise, it outputs a `0'~\cite{stein2005neuronal,brette2015philosophy}.
-Recent architectures such as SpikingFormer~\cite{zhou2023spikingformer}, SpikingBERT~\cite{bal2024spikingbert}, SpikeLM~\cite{xing2024spikelm}, and Sorbet~\cite{tang2024sorbet} demonstrate successful integration of spiking dynamics in complex models, including large language models, showcasing notable energy reductions.
+Otherwise, it outputs a `0'~\cite{stein2005neuronal}.
+Recent architectures such as Sorbet~\cite{tang2024sorbet} demonstrates successful integration of spiking dynamics in large language models, showcasing notable energy reductions.